sutaj/CrosswordHelper__dictionary-anagram-search/README.md

 Program (both versions - console and winforms) have option to search with pattern.
 Just replace unknown letter with asterisk __*__ and program will take care of rest.

-_one again, thanks to SJP.pl for providing dictionary._
+_once again, thanks to SJP.pl for providing dictionary._